 show evidence for different virulence interactions with the population of B. cinerea isolates, providing evidence for host x pathogen genotypic interactions.
 This pattern was consistent across domesticated host pairs, wild host pairs, or between-species host pairs (Wilcoxon signed-rank test with B-H FDR-correction, Table 2).
-This suggests that the population of B. cinerea does display differential responses to the tomato genetic variation.
+This provides evidence that the population of B. cinerea does display differential responses to the tomato genetic variation.

-To focus on whether specific B. cinerea isolates may be sensitive to domestication, we applied a Wilcoxon and ANOVA approach.
-Overall, most isolates (78/97, 80%) are more virulent on domesticated than wild tomato (Figure 3).
-The Wilcoxon signed-rank test, to compare the rank of mean lesion size of all the B. cinerea isolates on wild versus domesticated tomato, was significant (Wilcoxon signed-rank test, W = 5946, p-value = 0.002) (Figure 3).
-To identify the pathogen genotypes most sensitive to domestication, we conducted single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, and found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 1h), both of which are more virulent on domesticated tomato.
-These included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose), which suggests that isolate virulence level on tomato does not predict B. cinerea genetic response to tomato domestication.
-Both of these isolates were more virulent on domesticated than on wild tomato.
-These results suggest that this B. cinerea population contains two highly domestication-sensitive isolates which are more virulent on domesticated tomato, and a broader pattern of B. cinerea sensitivity to tomato genetic variation.
+To focus on whether specific B. cinerea isolates may be sensitive to tomato domestication, we applied a Wilcoxon and ANOVA approach.
+Overall, most isolates (78/97, 80%) are more virulent on domesticated than wild tomato (Figure 3; Supplemental Data Set 1).
+Using a Wilcoxon signed-rank test, to compare the rank of model-corrected mean lesion size of all the B. cinerea isolates on wild versus domesticated tomato, showed a significant difference (Wilcoxon signed-rank test, W = 5801, p-value = 0.0007) (Figure 3).
+While this shows a general population behavior, we used single-isolate ANOVAs to test if any specific pathogen genotypes had a significant association with domestication.
+These general linear models included the fixed effects of plant, domestication, and the random effect of experiment.
+After adjusting for multiple testing, this identified two isolates (Fd2, Rose) with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 1h), both of which are more virulent on domesticated tomato (Supplemental Data Set 3).
+To assess whether isolates could appear domestication-associated due to random chance, we bootstrapped assignment of plant accessions to domestication groups.
+96 of the 100 bootstraps identified no isolates with domestication sensitivity and the other four bootstraps identified only 2 isolates showing significant domestication association (FDR <0.01).
+Therefore, our individual isolate observations are in the 96th percentile.
+While this is suggestive, a more precise estimate of isolate x domestication interactions would require larger experiments using either more replication or additional plant genotypes.

 Domestication and Lesion Size Variation

 Existing literature predominantly reports that crop domestication decreases plant resistance to pathogens (Smale 1996, Rosenthal and Dirzo 1997, Couch, Fudal et al. 2005, Dwivedi, Upadhyaya et al. 2008, Stukenbrock and McDonald 2008).
-In our analysis, we identified a significantly greater (18%) resistance of wild tomato in comparison to domesticated tomato across the population of B. cinerea isolates (Figure 2 and 3, Table 1).
-However, this domestication effect was not the dominant source of variation, as genetic variation within the domesticated and wild genotypes contributed 3.8-fold more variation in resistance than domestication alone (Table 1).
-While we did observe the expected decreased resistance in domesticated tomato, domestication was a minor player in controlling lesion size variation, with most of the plant genetic signature coming from variation within both the wild and domesticated tomato species.
+While we did observe the expected decreased resistance (by 18%) in domesticated tomato (Figure 2 and 3, Table 1), domestication was a minor player in controlling lesion size variation, with most of the plant genetic signature coming from variation within both the wild and domesticated tomato species, contributing 12-fold more variation in resistance than domestication alone (Table 1).
+Removing the two domestication-associated isolates (Fd2, Rose) from our population did not eliminate the effect of tomato domestication on lesion size, as it was still significant and B. cinerea was still more virulent on domesticated tomato by 17% (Supplemental Data Set 4).
+To test how this mild domestication effect might be sensitive to shifts in the collection of tomato genotypes, we used the same bootstraps from above for the full model.
+Our observed domestication effect was in the top 80th percentile across all bootstraps, suggesting that while the domestication effect is small, it is relatively stable in response to shifts in the genotypes.
+However, a larger sample of S. lycopersicum and S. pimpinellifolium genotypes would be needed to develop a more precise estimate of any domestication effect on lesion size.